soumya-sundar/gif-search-engine/README.md

 Every image displayed has a "Add to Favoutrites" button below it.
 When the user clicks on that these images would separately appear on Favourites page.

+The App displays consistently for different device widths(Exception Galaxy Fold).

 React Hooks, React-Redux and Redux store features are used to persist data across the pages.

 Coded unit tests are available for pages, api and components.
 Try "npm test".

+Manual testing snapshots are available in Manual_Testing.pdf

 ## Available Scripts